MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 ---
 lab:
-    title: 'Lab 02: Version Controlling with Git in Azure Repos'
+    title: 'Version Controlling with Git in Azure Repos'
-    module: 'Module 01: Get started on a DevOps transformation journey'
+    module: 'Module 02: Work with Azure Repos and GitHub'
 ---

-# Lab 02: Version Controlling with Git in Azure Repos
+# Version Controlling with Git in Azure Repos

 # Student lab manual